DribblerSec/PowerShell---Stuff/README.md

 If you know one, feel free to let me know.

 Update: This now works by execution via .bat provided, autorun.inf also executes fine on vulnerable system, priv esc coming soon.

+Update: the original Powershell.exe -windowstyle hidden -executionpolicy remotesigned -File command has now been changed to Powershell.exe -windowstyle hidden -ExecutionPolicy Bypass -File as that seemed to work "So simple and was staring at me the whole time *facepalm*".